harness/ff-golang-server-sdk/README.md

 Be mindful that if you attempt to evaluate a feature flag before the client has fully initialized, it will return the default value provided in the evaluation call.

 ### Blocking Initialization
-In some cases, you may want your application to wait for the client to finish initializing before continuing the startup process.
-To achieve this, you can use the WaitForInitialized method, which will block until the client is fully initialized or until the provided timeout is reached.
+In some cases, you may want your application to wait for the client to finish initializing before continuing.
+To achieve this, you can use the `WithWaitForInitialized` option, which will block until the client is fully initialized or until the provided timeout is reached.
 Example usage:

 ```go
 client, err := harness.NewCfClient(sdkKey, harness.WithWaitForInitialized(true))